E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/FFTXlib/readme.rst

 In summary, FFTXlib allows the user to perform complex 3D fast Fourier transform (FFT) in the context of plane wave based electronic structure software.
-It containes routines to initialize the array structures, to calculate the desired grid shapes.
+It contains routines to initialize the array structures, to calculate the desired grid shapes.
 It imposes underlying size assumptions and provides correspondence maps for indices between the two transform domains.